Groundwater contaminants

 • Strontium-90

 As the diagram shows, when workers inject a phosphate mineral called "apatite" into the aquifer, it acts as a trap and separates the strontium-90 from the groundwater.
-This process of using apatite as a barrier prevents most of the strontium-90 from reaching the Columbia River.
+This process of using apatite as a barrier has been used to prevent most of the strontium-90 from reaching the Columbia River.
+However, use of this method is limited and very expensive.

 Below are descriptions, health concerns, and exposure levels of radioactive isotopes and toxic chemicals found at Hanford.